Want to learn How to Make Preserved Lemons? This recipe is simple and only requires a few ingredients of fresh lemons, lemon juice, and salt.

 I don’t know about y’all and how you are faring on any kind of New Year resolutions, but I am failing miserably on mine and this so-called “diet”.
 My healthy eating plan lasted all of 2 days and now I’m back to full-time eating sweets and potato chips.

-I use them in a lot of Moroccan style dishes, but also love using them to make a gremolata (a mixture of chopped fresh parsley, garlic, and lemon zest) where I just sub out the zest for the preserved lemon rind.
-The gremolata is perfect stored in the refrigerator for a couple of days and then it can be used to top roast chicken, beef, pork, or seafood (excellent on salmon!).
+The other day, I made a gremolata recipe (a mixture of chopped fresh parsley, garlic, and lemon zest), where I subbed out the zest for finely chopped preserved lemon rind.
+It was delicious!
+The gremolata can be stored in the refrigerator for a couple of days and used to top roast chicken, beef, pork, or seafood.
 Plus it’s killer mixed in with some roasted potatoes.

 - 5 whole organic lemons

-- Wash lemons well.
-Cut the very ends of the lemons and quarter them, leaving the slices attached to each bottom.
-Sprinkle 1 teaspoon of salt in-between each sliced lemon and set aside.
+Wash lemons well.
+Cut off a thin slice of each end of the lemons and quarter them (cutting lengthwise), leaving the wedges attached to each bottom.
+Sprinkle 1 teaspoon of salt in-between each sliced wedge and set aside.

-- Using a clean large glass jar with an air-tight lid, place 2 tablespoons of salt to cover bottom of jar.
-Take each lemon, one at a time, and put in jar, pressing down to release juice and covering the lemon with another 1 teaspoon of salt.
+Using a clean large glass jar with an air-tight lid, place 2 tablespoons of salt to cover bottom of jar.
+Take each lemon, one at a time, and place in jar, pressing down to release the juice and covering the lemon with another 1 teaspoon of salt.
 Repeat process with remaining lemons.

 - Finish by topping lemons with 2 tablespoons of salt and enough extra fresh lemon juice to fully submerge them in the liquid.
 Tightly cover the jar with the lid and shake the jar a few times.
 Leave at room temperature for 2 days, shaking the jar each day.
 On the third day, place jar in the refrigerator.